centre-for-humanities-computing/DaCy/README.md

 -->

 DaCy is a Danish preprocessing pipeline trained in SpaCy.
-At the time of writing it has achieved State-of-the-Art performance on all Benchmark tasks for Danish.
-This repository contains code for reproducing DaCy as well as download and loading the models.
-Furthermore, it also contains guides on how to use DaCy.
+It has achieved State-of-the-Art performance on Named entity recognition, part-of-speech tagging and dependency parsing for Danish.
+This repository contains material for using the DaCy, reproducing the results and guides on usage of the package.
+Furthermore, it also a behavioural test for biases and robustness of Danish NLP pipelines.

 <!--
 EASTER EGG:
 https://www.youtube.com/watch?v=E7WQ1tdxSqI
 -->

 # 📰 News
+- 1.0.0 (09/07/21)
+  - DaCy version 1.0.0 releases.
+    - Including a series of augmenters with a few specifically designed for Danish
+    - Code for behavioural tests of NLP pipelines
+    - A new tutorials for both 📖
+  - The first paper on DaCy check it out as a preprint [here](missing) and [code](missing) for reproducing it! 🌟
+  - A new beautiful hand-drawn logo 🤩
+  - A behavioural test for biases and robustness in Danish NLP pipelines 🧐
 - 0.4.1 (03/06/21)
   - DaCy now have a stunningly looking [documentation site](https://kennethenevoldsen.github.io/DaCy/) 🌟.
 It even got a dark mode!
 - 0.3.1 (01/06/21)